 Bonus Tip for Managing Your Remote Workers

 Once a remote worker has done the job, pay them immediately.
 I like to pay my freelancers here at Inspire To Thrive quickly.
 I do not want to make them wait to receive their compensation for the time they have put in.

 Oftentimes, freelance workers and other remote workers may quit.
-By paying them on time this ensures they will possibly continue to work for you.
+Paying them on time ensures they will possibly continue to work for you.
 If you are late with paying them, they may look elsewhere for work.By paying them on time this ensures they will possibly continue to work for you. #remoteworkers Click To Tweet

 How are you managing your remote workers today?
-If you are a remote work, which methods do you prefer?
+If you are a remote worker, which methods do you prefer working under?